Dr. Wayne Strickland

 I am a cofounder of Clear Creek Community Church in Gresham, Oregon, and Grace Fellowship in Glide, Oregon.
 I am a member of the Society of Biblical Literature and the Evangelical Theological Society, having served as regional chairperson.
 I am also the general editor and contributing author of Five Views on Law and Gospel in Zondervan's Counterpoint Series.
 My wife, Marie, and I have three adult daughters.
 One of our favorite activities is scuba diving.

 What do I love about Multnomah University

 Multnomah is a special place emphasizing the cultivation for the love of Jesus Christ.
 The education of the student begins with understanding that Christian formation begins and ends with knowing Christ more deeply every day!
 Paul states that the Law of Christ is love and I have seen that love demonstrated in the lives of Multnomah faculty, staff, students, and alumni alike!
-God has been using Multnomah in the lives of people for 75 years!
+God has been using Multnomah in the lives of people since 1936!
 I have been profoundly affected to grow in personal Christ-likeness and have seen others grow in their love for Christ as well over the years.
 That’s the kind of place I want to be.